Previous dayApril 30, 2026Next day

 63.5 km---✓ ReviewedUSGS →

-A magnitude 4.1 seismic event took place 33 km ESE of Noda, Japan on April 30, 2026 at 18:15 UTC.
-The event originated approximately 63.5 km below the surface, classifying it as shallow crustal.
+Reports of a magnitude 4.1 earthquake 33 km ESE of Noda, Japan came in on April 30, 2026 at 18:15 UTC.
+This was a shallow crustal earthquake, focused at 63.5 km depth.
 The epicenter is at 40.021°, 142.189°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-30